Glittering ceremony will celebrate the finalists of Peterborough Apprenticeship Awards 2023

 The finalists were selected by a panel of industry experts who this year were delighted to see a 100 per cent rise in the number of applicants from which to compile their shortlist of award nominations.

-The event is sponsored by Headline Sponsor, Compare the Market, Inspire Education Group, Anglia Ruskin University Peterborough, Baker Perkins, Diligenta, and Growth Works with Skills.
+The Peterborough Apprenticeship Awards 2023 event is jointly sponsored.
+Thanks to our headline sponsor Compare the Market and Inspire Education Group, Anglia Ruskin University Peterborough, Baker Perkins, Diligenta, and Growth Works with Skills.

 The finalists for the Peterborough Telegraph Apprenticeship Awards 2023: